IBM Cloud Docs

 • To restore files and folders to a different location, select Restore files to an alternate location.
 Click the folder.
 In the Select Folder dialog box, select the location where you want to restore, and click Okay.

-8. Select a File Overwrite option.
+8. Select one of the File Overwrite options.
 This option specifies how to restore a file to a location where a file with the same name exists.

 • To overwrite existing files with restored files, select Overwrite existing files.